-case inquiries remain pending at the present time.2 Please also be advised that no matters have been referred to other enforcement or prosecutorial agencies for further consideration this reporting period.
-Finally, please also be informed that the OIIG currently has no investigations open beyond 180 days of the issuance of this report.
-Please also note that a number of program reviews have been initiated and are scheduled to be released in the coming quarter including the Emergency Response Program Review, Cyber Security Program Review and Aspirational Goals in Contracting Review.
+case inquiries remain pending at the present time.2 One matter was referred to management or other enforcement or prosecutorial agencies for further consideration.
+The OIIG currently has four matters under investigation and one investigation open beyond 180 days of the issuance of this report.
+Finally, please also note that a number of program reviews are scheduled to be released in the coming quarter including the Cyber Security Program Review and Aspirational Goals in Contracting Review.